voschezang/coding-handbook/collaboration/leadership.md

 | **Risk**          | Aggressive, ruthless, cold       | Sub-assertive, soft                 |
 | **Communication** | Control, command, challenge.     | Encourage, incentivize, facilitate. |

+Surrendering

+- Surrendering is to accept the present.
+To staying with an experience, rather than controlling it.

 Minimal inteference.
 See [gardening](gardening.md).